lebedov/scikit-cuda/docs/source/install.rst

 * `NVIDIA CUDA Toolkit <http://www.nvidia.com/object/cuda_home_new.html>`_ 5.0
   or later.

+Note that both Python and the CUDA Toolkit must be built for the same architecture, i.e., Python compiled for a 32-bit architecture will not find the libraries provided by a 64-bit CUDA installation.
+CUDA versions from 7.0 onwards are 64-bit.

 To run the unit tests, the following packages are also required:

 * `nose <http://code.google.com/p/python-nose/>`_ 0.11 or later.